steadystatedefi/steady-state-data-analysis-repo/README.md

 </p>

 #### 📈  Analyzing Protocols with High Market Caps
 Protocols with high market caps tend to be subject to smart contract exploits and flash loan attacks.
-Smart contract exploits have resulted in over $500 million (USD) TVL in over 4 years in the DeFi industry.
+Smart contract exploits have resulted in over $500 million (USD) DVL in over 4 years in the DeFi industry.
 Market Cap at the time of exploits/hacks imperative relevance and will be assessed in the RAD risk assessment algorithm.